xizero00/useful-scripts/README.md

 This repo can ONLY be used on **Ubuntu 16.04**

 # 1.Configure and install basic softwares
-Before install anything, you have to configure it.
+Before installation, you have to configure it.
 ### (0) Open the file **useful_software_install.sh**
 ### (1) If you want to use shadowsocks to bypass the China's great wall.
 PLEASE SET THE VARIABLE in function **ss_install**